mpi-astronomy/arxiv_display/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+_Please have a look at the discussions, your feature may already be in the pipes_

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]